srobo/team-emails/SR2019/2019-05-15-kit-chase-round-1.md

 - Damaged batteries must not be shipped.
 If you have concerns about your batteries, please contact us.
 - Any empty space in the box should be filled with paper or bubble wrap.
 Please don't use packing peanuts as they're messy.

+Please insure the kit during shipping and use a courier which supports tracking, to ensure the kit isn't lost.

 Kit data for couriers:

 - Dimensions: 48cm x 39cm x 20cm
 - Weight: 6kg
 - Value (for insurance): £500
 - Batteries: Lithium Ion.
 Packed with equipment.
 Batteries less than 100Wh.

-Kit should be shipped using a courier which supports tracking, to ensure the kit isn't lost.

 If you have any questions, please let us know as soon as possible!